 - Once it is complete, you will receive a Success Dialog Box.

 - Congratulations, your SSL certificate has now been completed and you’re ready to create an SSL site or convert an http site.

 At this point, if you haven’t built your site yet, you’re ready to install WordPress as an https installation.
 If you are converting a site that was formerly http, not a secure site, you will need to make sure that you force https across your site.

 Plugins like Easy HTTPS Redirection can make sure that this is handled for your WordPress installation.

-Note that if you have a large eCommerce site, are accepting frequent credit card payments, or are using a CDN (Content Delivery Network) or firewall there are additional things to consider and this solution may not work for you.
+Note that if you have a large eCommerce site, are accepting frequent credit card payments, or are using a CDN (Content Delivery Network) or firewall there are additional things to consider.
+In these cases, this solution may not work for you.
 For most content driven sites that might collect email addresses or other basic visitor data, Let’s Encrypt is a powerful and free solution.